Academic Credentials

 • Integrated Micro/Nano Summer Undergraduate Research Experience Fellowship, UC Irvine, 2005

-Prior to joining Exponent, Dr. Brown was a Graduate Research Assistant in the Solid Ionics and Electroceramics group at Caltech, where he received his doctoral degree in 2011.
+Prior to joining Exponent, he was a Graduate Research Assistant in the Solid Ionics and Electroceramics group at Caltech, where he received his doctoral degree in 2011.
 His thesis work revolved around the synthesis and testing of various electrode and electrolyte structures for use in Solid Oxide Fuel Cells (SOFCs).
 This included the fabrication of ceramic thin films, nanowires, and inverse opals, as well as metallic thin films and two-dimensional anti-dot networks.
 He is familiar with a wide range of thermal and chemical stability issues associated with fuel cell systems.
 Often to those ends, he has utilized techniques such as SEM, TEM, AFM, Raman spectroscopy, and XRD to describe functional SOFC materials and their associated microstructures.